drug-design/course/docs/chapters/adme-properties.md

     ![](https://media.drugdesign.org/course/adme-properties/4_2_4_0_0_1_f2.png){: loading=lazy }
 ### Sites of Drug Metabolism

-The enzymes involved in drug metabolism are present in many tissues (e.g. kidney, lung, and gastrointestinal tract); however, these enzymes are by far more concentrated in the liver, making it the major site of drug metabolism.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/sites-drug-metabolism-b1981e37'><i class='fa fa-play' aria-hidden='true'></i></button>The enzymes involved in drug metabolism are present in many tissues (e.g. kidney, lung, and gastrointestinal tract); however, these enzymes are by far more concentrated in the liver, making it the major site of drug metabolism.
 When a drug is administrated orally, it undergoes metabolism in the gastrointestinal tract and in the liver before reaching the systemic circulation.
 This process is called "first-pass metabolism".
 For some drugs, the first pass effects limit so seriously the bioavailability of the compound, that alternative routes of administration must be employed to achieve therapeutically effective blood levels.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.